NethServer/docs/administrator-manual/en/web_proxy.rst

 .. warning:: Decrypting HTTPS connection without user consent is illegal in many countries.

-In transparent SSL mode, server is able to also filter encrypted HTTPS traffic.
+In transparent SSL mode, the server is able to also analyze HTTPS traffic.
-The proxy establishes the SSL connection with remote sites, it checks the validity of certificates and it decrypts the traffic.
+The proxy implements the "peek and splice" behavior: it establishes the SSL connection with remote sites and checks the validity of certificates without decrypting the traffic.
-Finally, it generates a new certificate signed by the Certification Authority (CA) server itself.

-The traffic between client and proxy is always encrypted, but you will need to install on every client (browser) the CA certificate of the server.

-The server certificate is located in :file:`/etc/pki/tls/certs/NSRV.crt`.
-It is advisable to transfer the file using an SSH client (eg FileZilla).
+Then the server can filter requested URLs using the web filter and return back the response to the client.

 Bypass
 ======